Licensing FAQ - .NET components

 - Do I need a license for our automated buildserver?

-- Can I use the component on multiple machines?
+- Can I use the library on multiple machines?

 - Can I transfer the license to another developer?

-- If I purchase a single component pack license, can I split its individual parts between several developers?
+- If I purchase a one .NET library pack license, can I split its individual libraries between several developers?

-- Can I repackage your component and distribute it as a competing library?
+- Can I repackage your library and distribute it as a competing library?

-- Can I redistribute your components with my product?
+- Can I redistribute your libraries with my product?

 - Can I redistribute Rebex library with my own library?

-- Do we have to pay for each copy of our software we ship that includes your component?
+- Do we have to pay for each copy of our software we ship that includes your library?

 - Is your product royalty free?

-- Can I use my component when the support contract expires?
+- Can I use my library when the Support Contract expires?

 - What are Trial license limitations?